SPANAKOPITA

 - 1kg chicken thigh fillets, chopped

-- 2 leeks, trimmed, washed and sliced
+- 2 leeks, washed and sliced

 - 1 celery stick, sliced